-Learning for all members of our school community is at the heart of everything we do here, from learning about how to get along together, to finding out about key areas of knowledge relevant for use in life, along with building skills sets based on the personal attributes needed to be good and outstanding learners.
+Learning for all members of our school community is at the heart of everything we do here, from learning about how to get along together, to finding out about key areas of knowledge relevant for use in life.